 The raw material is basically acquired from Uravu.
 The bamboo used to paint over is locally called as aanamula (literally converted elephant bamboo).
 They are the giganteus species.
-The bamboo is cut to required dimensions in the machine room at Uravu and then send to Bhavm.
-They are then painted white so that the bright colours used does not lose their vibrancy.
+The bamboo is cut to the required dimensions in the machine room at Uravu and then send to Bhavm.
+They are then painted white so that the bright colours used do not lose their vibrancy.
 The basic drawing is then made over the white surface with pencils and pens.

-They then use acrylic bright colours to paint over the drawing.
+They then use acrylic bright colours to paint the drawing.
 The colours used are usually very warm.
 Shades of red, orange and & yellow.
 The colours are painted with normal brushes but the unique thing about the painting is their technique.
 They do not use stokes.
 Rather they use dots to imprint the colours.
-By this technique they are able to achieve very intricate details in the painting.
+By this technique, they are able to achieve very intricate details in the painting.